Artists In The Library

-Toronto Arts Council’s Artists in the Library grants program provides grants of $20,000 to professional artists, arts organizations and collectives working in any artistic discipline to undertake community-engaged artist residencies at selected Toronto Public Library branches in the Fall of 2023.
+Toronto Arts Council’s Artists in the Library grants program provides grants of $20,000 to professional artists, arts organizations and collectives working in any artistic discipline to create and deliver free community-engaged arts programming at selected Toronto Public Library branches.

-For questions about this program, contact Lena Golubtsova, Strategic Programs Manager: lena[at]torontoartscouncil[dot]org
+For questions about this program, contact Lena Golubtsova, Program Manager, Strategic Initiatives: lena[at]torontoartscouncil[dot]org

 WHAT DOES THIS PROGRAM SUPPORT?

-Budget: Your budget should include all artist fees, materials, equipment rental, insurance, and any other project expenses associated with the project.
+Budget: Your budget should include all artist fees, materials, equipment rental, and any other project expenses.
 Payment of professional artist fees is a requirement of this program.

-Timing of residency: Artist residencies will take place between September and December 2023.
+Timing: Programming in the branches will take place between September and December 2024.

 Participating Branches: